ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

         return index, columns, data
 ```

 I'm a huge fan of those iterators that iterate only once.
-My little understanding of high level programme architecture tells me that this is for the function to be more efficient.

 But what does the `get_lines()` method does, exactly?